brainsnorkel/sourdough/README.md

   * Add all of your bangin' starter from step 1 ([should float with all that bubble](https://twitter.com/SeamusBlackley/status/1135319551812329472?s=20))
   * Stir in 100g (3.5oz) of your 500g (1.1lb) of flour and stir to a paste with as much aeration as you can manage, then [thoroughly incorporate the remaining 400g (0.9lb) of your flour](https://twitter.com/SeamusBlackley/status/1135322614828740608?s=20) with a [spoon or hands](https://twitter.com/SeamusBlackley/status/1135323253348507650?s=20).

 The dough should now be a ball that's a bit crumbly looking and [not wet or too sticky](https://twitter.com/SeamusBlackley/status/1135323778886524930?s=20).
-Add a little more water or flour if needed and incorporate thoroughly with a bit of kneading in the bowl.
+Add a little more water or flour if needed and incorporate thoroughly by kneading the dough in the bowl.

 Add a little extra oil to the bowl if you're worried about sticking or transfer to another big bowl that has [enough olive oil to give the inside a sheen](https://twitter.com/SeamusBlackley/status/1135325743607508992?s=20).